MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/guided-walkthrough-creating-leadership-site.md

 ## Want more?

-Get inspired with more examples in the [SharePoint Look Book](https://sharepointlookbook.azurewebsites.net/).
+Get inspired with more examples in the [SharePoint look book](https://sharepointlookbook.azurewebsites.net/).

+See other [guided walkthroughs](https://support.microsoft.com/office/guided-walkthroughs-creating-sites-for-your-organization-7cc52ac9-394e-417e-85fe-33070e0cd13c?ui=en-us&rs=en-us&ad=us) for creating sties for your organization.